-2.7.
+2.6.
 Computer Program Abstracts

-This section provides a rapid means of communicating up-todate information concerning both new programs or systems and significant updates to existing ones.
+This section provides a rapid means of communicating up-to-date information concerning both new programs or systems and significant updates to existing ones.
 Either the names and addresses of those people outside the author's laboratory who have used and tested the program(s) or a source-code listing and test execution should be provided.
 These will be sent to the referees as supporting material but will not be published or deposited in any form.
+Authors would usually be expected to be those who developed the program.
 A Computer Program Abstract should not exceed 500 words in length and should use the standard format given in J. Appl.
 Cryst.
 (1985), 18, 189-190.